The Body Ecology Bestsellers: Top 3

 - Supports your immune system and reduces inflammation*16

 In order to carry out everyday tasks — like making enzymes, hormones, and neurotransmitters — your body needs protein.
 Not just any protein will do.
 You need a specific set of amino acids, and you need both animal and plant protein.
 Some grain-like seeds are a complete source of protein.
-We have included these — specifically amaranth and quinoa — in Body Ecology's Fermented Protein Shake.
+We have included these — specifically amaranth and quinoa — in Body Ecology's Immune Power Protein Shake.

 - An organic and complete protein that is easy to digest.